-Over the past few decades many popular songs were recorded in expensive studios with even more expensive equipment.
+Over the past few decades, many popular songs were recorded in expensive studios with even more expensive equipment.
 One of these high-end pieces of equipment are definitely analog mixing desks, which are highly praised for the sound they deliver.
-That warmth and depth which is introduced to any instrument processed through mixing desks like Neve or SSL is clearly distinguishable in comparison to digital mixers or software.
-That unique sound is largely coming from dynamic, harmonic and frequency response of each individual channel from the mentioned consoles (in most cases 24, 32 channels).
-The master busses on analog consoles are also playing a big role in shaping and coloring of the sound.
+That warmth and depth which is introduced to any instrument processed through mixing desks like Neve or SSL are clearly distinguishable in comparison to digital mixers or software.
+That unique sound is largely coming from dynamic, harmonic and frequency response of each individual channel from the mentioned consoles.
+What’s more, the master busses on analog consoles are also playing a big role in shaping and coloring of the sound.

 Improve your sound easily

-In a newly made Lumit project I have already made few channels with drums, bass and piano.
-First thing to do would be to create 3 group tracks within Lumit and place instruments separately to each group.
-After that, I will place an NLS Channel plugin on the drum group track and chose a version of the console that I find best sounding for drums (you can choose between Spike, Mike and Nevo).
+In a newly made SoundBridge project, I have already made few channels with drums, bass, and piano.
+The first thing to do would be to create 3 group tracks within SoundBridge and place instruments separately to each group.
+After that, I will place an NLS Channel plugin on the drum group track and chose a version of the console that I find best sounding for drums (you can choose between Spike, Mike, and Nevo).
 Furthermore, I will set the amount of distortion/drive and send the VCA group fader to the first channel.

 Finally, let’s hear how the drum group and the full mix sound without and with the NLS plugins.